PhpGt/StyleGuide/indentation-whitespace/double-indentation.md

 # Double-indentation

-## Avoid "double-indenting" blocks of code where no indentation is necessary for readability.
+## Avoid "double-indenting" blocks of code where no indentation is necessary for readability

 The purpose of indenting code is to make it visually clear where a block of control starts and ends.
 With respect to [using 80 character maximum line lengths][line-length], care should be taken to only indent blocks that actually increase readability.